 The 1851 Census finds them with five children living in Sherwood Street, Radford in Nottingham where he was occupied as a schoolmaster at a National School.

-The 1861 Census finds them with four children living in the Industrial Ragged School at 94, Commission Street in Great Bolton, Yorkshire where he was the Governor of that institute and Mary Ann was the Matron.
+The 1861 Census finds them with four children living in the Industrial Ragged School at 94, Commission Street in Great Bolton, Lancashire where he was the Governor of that institute and Mary Ann was the Matron.